smaster0517/Managing-System-Laravel-React/README.md

 # About
-<p>This is a monolithic management system that is being created with Laravel 9 and React.</p>
+<p>This is a monolithic management system that is being created with Laravel 9 and React.
+It has modules and roles, or profiles, that defines the access level of each user to each module.
+The modules are fixed, it is, cant be changed.
+Exists 5 native profiles wich can be changed, deleted, and allowed profiles can create more.</p>

 # Frontend
 <ul>